ghtorrent/ghtorrent.org/raw.md

 ## Things to keep in mind

 1. The hosting machine, while powerful, is not capable of processing the data very quickly.
-At the time of this writing, the data is more than 6.5TB.
+At the time of this writing, the data is more than 10TB.

 2. Other people may be using the machine as well.
 Make sure that you do not run very heavy queries.
 It is better to run many small queriess (e.g. in a loop) than aggregation queries.
 Make sure you only query on indexed fields.

 3. Queries running in excess of 100 seconds are killed without any warning.

 4. At any time the machine may become unavailable.

 5. Some data may be missing; if you are willing to provide workers to collect them, please [contact us](mailto:gousiosg@gmail.com).

-6. The data is provided in kind to help other people to do research with.
-Please do not abuse the service.
+6. The data is provided in kind to help other people to do research with Please do not abuse the service.

 7. The data is offered as is without any explicit or implicit quality or service guarantee from our part.

 8. All operations are logged for security purposes.